 Sandy Nairne CBE FSA

-Sandy Nairne is a writer and curator based in London and until 2015 was Director of the National Portrait Gallery.
-He has previously worked at the Institute of Contemporary Arts, the Arts Council and as one of two deputy directors at Tate.
-During his time at the Tate he worked with Nicholas Serota on the early stages of creating Tate Modern and on creating the Centenary Development at Tate Britain, as well as overseeing Tate Liverpool, Tate St Ives and the development of Tate’s digital and wider engagement work.
+Sandy was Director of the National Portrait Gallery until 2015, and before this worked at the Institute of Contemporary Arts and the Arts Council.
+He was one of two deputy directors at the Tate, where he worked with Nicholas Serota on the early stages of creating Tate Modern and the Centenary Development at Tate Britain.
+He was also responsible for overseeing Tate Liverpool, Tate St Ives and the development of Tate’s digital and wider engagement work.

 He is currently Chair of the Fabric Advisory Committee at St Paul’s Cathedral and the Maggie’s Art Group for Maggie’s Cancer Care Centres.
-As well as serving as Deputy Chair of the Seafarers Hospital Society he is a Trustee of the Courtauld Collection, and the National Trust, and a member of the Bank of England Banknote Character Advisory Committee.
+He is also a trustee of the Courtauld Collection and the National Trust, and is a member of the Bank of England’s Banknote Character Advisory Committee.

-Sitting on the boards of a number of maritime charities, Mark dedicates his time to helping those within the maritime and seafaring community.
+Mark has been a trustee of the Seafarers Hospital Society for many years.
+He also sits on the boards of a number of other maritime charities and is dedicated to helping those within the maritime and seafaring communities.

 Dr Tim Carter